The European Council

 If a vote is taken, neither the European Council President nor the Commission President take part.

-On 7 October 2015 President Donald Tusk sent a letter to Prime Minister Pedro Passos Coelho, following the elections in Portugal
+On 24 November 2015 President Donald Tusk sent a letter of congratulations to the new Prime Minister of Portugal António Costa

-Weekly schedule of President Donald Tusk 5-9 October 2015
+Updated schedule of President Donald Tusk 21-29 November 2015

-On 15 September 2015 President Tusk held a joint press conference following the 8th EU-Republic of Korea summit in Seoul
+On 15 November 2015 President Tusk held a press conference ahead of the G20 summit in Antalya focusing on the recent attacks in Paris

 European Council meetings